longturn/freeciv21/docs/Coding/scorelog.rst

+..
+    SPDX-License-Identifier: GPL-3.0-or-later
+    SPDX-FileCopyrightText: 1996-2021 Freeciv Contributors
+    SPDX-FileCopyrightText: 2022 James Robertson <jwrober@gmail.com>

 Format Description of the Scorelog
 **********************************

 Empty lines and lines starting with ``#`` are comments.
 Each non-comment line starts with a command.
 The parameter are supplied on that line and are seperated by a space.
-Strings which may contain whitespaces are always the last parameter and so extend till the end of line.
+Strings which may contain whitespaces are always the last parameter and so extend until the end of line.

 The following commands exists: